Lee Tergesen: Career

-Tergesen began his career with a bit role in the 1991 prime-time aired pilot Acting Sheriff.
+Tergesen landed a bit role in the 1991 pilot Acting Sheriff which aired during primetime.
 He then appeared in Wayne's World (1992) and Wayne's World 2 (1993), in the 1994 series Weird Science as Chester "Chett" Donnelly, and had a recurring role in the first season of Homicide: Life on the Street.

-He portrayed Tobias Beecher on HBO's Oz (1997), a critically acclaimed role until the series ended in 2003.
-His film credits include Point Break, Shaft, Monster, The Forgotten, The Texas Chainsaw Massacre: The Beginning, Cast A Deadly Spell and Wild Iris.
+He portrayed Tobias Beecher on HBO's Oz in 1997, a critically acclaimed role he played until the series ended in 2003.
+His film credits include Shaft, Monster, The Forgotten, The Texas Chainsaw Massacre: The Beginning, Cast A Deadly Spell and Wild Iris.
 He has made several appearances in TV shows such as ER, Rescue Me, CSI: Crime Scene Investigation, Criminal Minds, The 4400, House, Law & Order and two of its spin-offs, Law & Order: Criminal Intent and Law & Order: Special Victims Unit.
 He played a murderous Navy SEAL, Andrew Larrick, in Season 2 of The Americans on the FX television network.

 He played an Alcoholics Anonymous sponsor in the second season of Desperate Housewives, becoming romantically involved with Bree Van de Kamp.
-He appeared in the USA Network series Royal Pains and in Seasons 4–5 of the Lifetime Network series Army Wives.
+He appeared in the USA Network series Royal Pains and in Seasons 4–5 of the Lifetime series Army Wives.
 He played Evan Wright in the HBO mini-series Generation Kill.

 He has appeared on stage in the Off-Broadway productions of Long Lost (2019) by Donald Margulies and Rapture, Blister, Burn in 2012 at Playwrights Horizons, among others.

 Personal life

-Tergesen married Yuko Otomo in 2011.
-Their daughter was born December 5, 2012; their son was born in 2017.
+Tergesen is married to Yuko Otomo.
+They have a daughter.